St Mawgan

 St Mawgan or St Mawgan in Pydar (Lannhernow) is a village and civil parish in Cornwall, England, United Kingdom.
 The population of this parish at the 2011 census was 1,307.
 The village is situated four miles northeast of Newquay, and the parish also includes the hamlet of Mawgan Porth.
 The surviving manor house known as Lanherne House is an early 16th-century grade I listed building.
-The nearby Royal Air Force station, RAF St Mawgan, takes its name from the village and is next to Newquay Cornwall Airport.
+The nearby Royal Air Force station, RAF St Mawgan, takes its name from the village and is next to Newquay Airport.
 The River Menalhyl runs through St Mawgan village and the valley is known as The Vale of Lanherne.
 It was the subject of a poem by poet Henry Sewell Stokes.

 History

 There is evidence of Bronze Age and Iron Age settlements, though the village history proper is considered to start from the arrival of the Welsh missionary St Mawgan (or Meugan) and his followers in the 6th century when they set up a monastery and the first church.
 The church was replaced by a Saxon church in the 11th century, which was in its turn replaced in the 11 and 12th centuries by the current parish church.

 The Arundell family "of Lanherne" have been the chief landowners in St Mawgan since the 13th century.
 It was a branch of the prominent and widespread Arundell family also seated at Trerice, Tolverne, Menadarva in Cornwall and at Wardour Castle in Wiltshire.
 In 1794 Lanherne House, mainly built in the 16th and 17th centuries, became a convent for émigré nuns from Belgium.
 Many memorials of the Arundells survive in the parish churches of St Mawgan, dedicated to St Mauganus and St Nicholas, including monumental brasses to George Arundell (1573), Mary Arundell (1578), Cyssel and Jane Arundell (ca. 1580), Edward Arundell (c.1586).
 Further memorials of the Arundells survive in the nearby St Columba's Church, St Columb Major.